3 Reasons to Make the Move to JDF

 JDF offers significant advantages such as standardized cross-vendor workflows, real-time visibility and control, and accurate job costing.
 As the print industry continues to evolve, JDF’s dominance as a communication standard will likely grow, making it a worthwhile investment for businesses seeking streamlined and efficient print operations.

-There are a lot of ways to talk to printers.
-We’ve been doing it for over 30 years using various protocols and JDF is only one of them.
-The three main benefits of JDF are its support for page level finishing, bidirectional communication and the ability to retrieve information about how the job was processed at the printer.
-All of these things have been supported by different vendors in different ways for years.
-The difference is that JDF and JMF is a standard and it supports them all.
-In most print streams, finishing information applies to the entire file.
-For example, printing a document from Word to a local printer and having a corner stitch applied to the whole job.
-This is what most print streams were designed to do.
-What if you had a print stream with thousands of documents within it, each requiring things like stapling, multiple tray pulls, jogging of output?
-There are ways to do this today, but they’re all a little bit finicky.
-Proprietary job tickets work great, but only for one vendor and maybe only one of the devices for that vendor.
-PostScript can support this as well, but again, it’s hit or miss depending on the vendor and the device.
-PDF supports page level finishing through the standard DPM finishing that is part of the PDF.
-This is similar to an embedded job ticket.
-Sadly, it’s been ignored by print vendors.
-Good news is that JDF supports page level finishing.
-The bad news is that instead of the standard JDF way to do things, many of the vendors have wrapped their proprietary methods in JDF.
-As time goes on, vendors are embracing the standard approach.
-Hopefully a generic standard JDF will be all that we need.
-Until then, Solimar supports proprietary JDF flavors, as well as all of the other methods described here, and more.
+With most print streams, the finishing information applies to the entire print file.
+For example, printing a document from Word to a local printer and having a corner stitch applied to the whole job, which is what most print streams are designed to do.
+However, what if you have a print stream with thousands of documents within it, each requiring things like stapling, multiple tray juggling, output, and more?
+There are ways to do this today, but they can be a little finicky.
+For example, proprietary job tickets work great, but only for one vendor.
+It may be only for one of the devices for that vendor.
+PostScript can support this as well, but again, it’s hit or miss depending upon the vendor and the device.
+PDF supports page level finishing through the standard DPM finishing, that’s part of the PDF spec, which is similar to an embedded job ticket, but unfortunately it’s been ignored by most print vendors.
+The good news is that JDF supports page level finishing in a standardized way.
+The bad news is that instead of the standard way of doing things, many vendors have wrapped their proprietary method into JDF if they supported it at all.
+As time goes on, vendors are embracing the standard approach and hopefully at some point, a generic standard JDF will be all that’s needed.
+Until then, Solimar supports proprietary JDF flavors for various vendors, as well as all of the other methods described here and more.

-As you can see, JDF is nowhere near perfect, even after 23 years of trying.
-The bottom line is that PDF has become the dominant page description language and JDF/JMF is the preferred print protocol for PDF.
-While support is inconsistent across vendors, it looks like JDF may be dragged by PDF to become the winner.
-Right now, you can count on some basic capabilities with JDF, but I think these will continue to become more comprehensive and standardized over time.
-Other methods are what they are and will continue to be supported, but not really extended much.
-Right now, vendors and end users are investing in JDF and with no successor in sight, it looks like it might be the only show in town.
-For now, it seems like all stakeholders in the industry have finally coalesced around a single standard.
+As you can see, JDF isn’t perfect, but the bottom line is that PDF has become the dominant page description language and JDF, JMF is the preferred protocol for PDF.
+While support is inconsistent across vendors, it looks like JDF adoption may be dragged on by PDF to become the winning protocol.
+You can currently count on some basic capabilities with JDF, but this should continue to become more comprehensive and standardized over time.
+Other methods to drive printers are what they are and will continue to be supported, but not really enhanced that much.
+Today’s trend is that vendors and end users are investing in JDF and with no successor in sight.
+So, it looks like the main protocol for consideration when the functionality it supports is needed.
+For now, it seems that many vendors in the industry are in agreement about using JDF as the predominant standard.

-So, what does the future hold?
-JDF 2.0 or XJDF is the next evolution in the JDF standard?
-JDF 1.0 is extremely comprehensive and capable, but very complicated.
-JDF 2.0 is refreshing in that it is a simpler, more practical version of JDF designed to make it easier for vendors to support instead of trying to be everything to everybody.
-It focuses on practical, real world use cases, point to point communication in a workflow.
-No need to worry about compatibility.
-XJDF is 100% backward compatible with JDF for users.
-XJDF just means that it will be easier for vendors to support the standard in the future.
-JDF and JMF are not perfect, but they’re very capable and have some advantages over other methods.
+However, what does the future hold?
+JDF 2.0 or XJDF is the next evolution of the JDF standard.
+JDF 1.0 is extremely comprehensive and capable, but it’s very complicated.
+JDF 2.0 is refreshing since it’s a simpler, more practical version of JDF designed to make it easier for vendors to support.
+Instead of trying to be everything to everybody, it focuses on practical, real world use cases, point to point communication, and a workflow.
+There’s no need to worry about compatibility, as XJDF is 100% backward compatible with JDF.
+For users, XJDF just means that it will be easier for vendors to support the standard in the future, so it’s good for everybody.